pjwerneck/bouncer/README.md

 ## Watchdog

-A `watchdog` can be used to synchronize clients to do something when a recurring request stops or takes too long.
+A `watchdog` can be used to synchronize clients to do something when a recurring request takes too long.

 ### Wait
 ***`/v1/watchdog/<name>/wait <maxwait=-1>`***